 1. About Magic for Smiles:

-The charity Magic for Smiles (MFS) was registered in March this year.
+The charity Magic for Smiles (MFS) was registered in March 2019.
 This is a cause for great celebration because MFS has hitherto been run on a largely voluntary basis for over three years.
 This remarkable initiative represents the skills of magician Jamie Balfour-Paul, now the performing magician for Magic for Smiles.
 Jamie’s stage name is Jamie Jibberish due to his extensive use of magical language to enhance the sense of mystery.